wp-plugins/decategorizer/readme.txt

 **Changelog:**

+0.6.2.3
+- minor code corrections
+- informational messages are no longer echoed, but saved to a log file to prevent headers already sent errors on add/edit post/category

 0.6.2 = may 14th 2009 :
 - i _might_ have broken a few sites with that 0.6 version, so i'll just apologize preemptively - sorry! :|